Chiefland Astronomy Heritage Museum

 About the Museum

-Our Deepsky Astronomy Museum is located at the Chiefland Astronomy Village.
-It was founded in October 2024.
+Our Chiefland Astronomy Heritage Museum is located at the Chiefland Astronomy Village.
+It was founded on October 24, 2024 and officially dedicated on March 29, 2025.

 The museum is managed and operate by our dedicated volunteers: